Chip-based superconducting traps for levitation of micrometer-sized particles in the Meissner state: Conclusions

-Including flux pinning in our modeling \cite{grilli_development_2013,morandi_5th_2017,grilli_dynamic_2018} via, for example, the critical state model \cite{navau_macroscopic_2013} would allow studying alternative trap opportunities, which may offer chip-based traps with even higher trap frequencies.
-Our modeling is generic and applicable not only in the present context of simulating chip-based superconducting traps for quantum or sensing experiments, but also for designing superconducting magnetic shields \cite{caputo_screening_2013} or filling factors in superconducting resonators \cite{niepce_geometric_2020}, when considering superconductors in the Meissner state.
+Extending our modeling by including flux pinning \cite{grilli_development_2013,morandi_5th_2017,grilli_dynamic_2018} via, for example, the critical state model \cite{bean_magnetization_1964,navau_macroscopic_2013} would allow studying alternative trap opportunities, which may offer chip-based traps with even higher trap frequencies.